 \subsection{Real Experiments}

-In our final experiment, we use the \textit{bunny} point cloud from the Stanford 3D Scanning Repository \cite{curless1996volumetric} to compare ACM-2 Corrless and plain BnB.
+Here we use the Stanford \textit{bunny} point cloud \cite{curless1996volumetric} to compare ACM-2 Corrless and plain BnB.

-\textbf{Setup.} We employ the \textit{pcdownsample}~\cite{pomerleau2013comparing} function from MATLAB to down-sample the original point cloud, which is in analogy with the setup used in~\cite{liu2018efficient}.
+\textbf{Setup.} Following ~\cite{liu2018efficient}, we use the \textit{pcdownsample}~\cite{pomerleau2013comparing} function from MATLAB to down-sample the original point cloud.
 To generate point sets, we then randomly cut the original bunny according to a certain overlap ratio and thereby obtain a fragment of the original point set.
 To conclude, we randomly transform this small fragment.
 The translation is randomly generated in $[-1,1]^3$ and the rotation angles are randomly sampled from $[-\pi, \pi]$. \figurename~\ref{fig:bunny1} shows an example experiment setup with inliers and outliers as identified through the CM.

 To get RI pairs, we follow the same strategy as in~\cite{liu2018efficient}.
 We set the threshold to $10^{-4}$ and the maximal depth to $10$.
 The initial cube of plain BnB is set to $[-1,1]^3$ and $[-1,1]^2$ for ACM-2 Corrless.

 \textbf{Results.} \figurename~\ref{fig:BunnyResults} shows a comparison between plain BnB and ACM-2 Corrless, where we vary the overlap ratio from $10\%$ to $90\%$ (cf. first row), and then from $1\%$ to $9\%$ (cf. second row) to check extreme cases.
 ACM-2 Corrless presents a significant overall speed-up with respect to plain BnB while the translation errors remain comparable.
 To be specific, ACM-2 Corrless converges in less than $0.5$ sec on average, whereas plain BnB needs more than $10$ sec.
 The speed-up factor for ACM-2 Corrless therefore is about $40 \times$.
 Interestingly, both methods can provide accurate estimation even in extreme cases where ACM-2 Corrless is more stable than plain BnB.
 As can be identified in \figurename~\ref{fig:Bunnyerror1}, both methods can work in the majority of cases down to overlap ratios as low as $4\%$.